Kids are little petri dishes.

 So, here are the things that you should always have on hand, just in case the sh*t hits the fan—and also the booger and the vomit and God knows what else.
 These are kids we’re talking about.

 I honestly don’t know what I would do without these.
 I have sung their praises before, and they deserve every bit of my adulation.
 (Check out 7 Overlooked Baby Essentials.)
 The wipes, which are softened with saline, are gentle on runny, raw little noses, and they also help break up any crustiness without pain.
 Whenever we run out of them, it’s a crisis.
 You realize just how rough and abrasive even the most aloe-laden tissues are when you have to use them on kids.
 Trust me: Stock up.
+If you only get one of these sick-day essentials, it should be this one.

 Little kids aren’t great at blowing their own noses, and that’s putting it mildly.
 A saline spray will do part of the work for them by loosening up boogey or crusty noses, forcing a sneeze or just allowing the gunk to seep out naturally.
 I like this very basic one from Simply Saline, which was recommended by my pediatrician.
 Babies don’t love the feeling of something being stuck up and sprayed in their noses, I’ll be honest with you, but my preschooler now thinks it’s hilarious.